CORPS DE BALLET

 Joined OKC Ballet in 2020

-Daniel Cooke received his early training in his hometown of Washington, D.C.
-He went on to study at The Orlando Ballet School and the Patel Conservatory in Tampa, FL.
-As a Mary Day Scholar and Youth America Grand Prix medalist, Cooke completed his post-secondary training at Canada’s National Ballet School and joined the National Ballet of Canada, dancing works by Frederick Ashton, Rudolf Nureyev, and James Kudelka, among others.
+Daniel Cooke received his early training in his hometown of Washington, D.C., continuing his studies at The Orlando Ballet School and Patel Conservatory.
+As a Mary Day Scholar and Youth America Grand Prix medalist, Cooke completed his post-secondary training at Canada’s National Ballet School then joined the National Ballet of Canada, dancing works by Ashton, Nureyev, James Kudelka, and others.
 He was then invited to join the Dutch National Ballet Junior Company.
-Cooke’s repertoire at the Dutch National Ballet included classics by Sir Peter Wright, Alexei Ratmansky, and Hans van Manen.
-Cooke also danced new works by George Williamson, Remi Wortmeyer, Ted Brandsen, and Ernst Meisner, and solos by Eric Gautier.
+Cooke’s repertoire at the Dutch National Ballet included all major classics, new works, and soloist roles.
+Noted for his interpretation of classical and modern works, Cooke has been praised internationally by critics as “a gallant partner,” carrying off the most “technical [and] fiendish” choreography with “cleanliness [and] aplomb.”
+Cooke joined The Suzanne Farrell Ballet for its penultimate season, adding the works of George Balanchine to his repertoire.
+He has also danced for Complexions Contemporary Ballet and American Repertory Ballet, dancing soloist roles to acclaim in major classics and modern works.